 - Requires quality assessment design to ensure effectiveness

-4. The Netflix of Learning - Content Recommendation
+4. Content Recommendation

 “Because you watched this, we think you will want to watch that.”
 That’s the gist of this method, which uses consumption and scoring data to connect employees with content they may find beneficial.
 This can help an employee wade through the sea of content many organizations make available.
 It also lessens the need to assign large amounts of content to an individual by allowing the system to find the right resources at the moment of interest.
 Organizations often leverage a learning experience platform (LXP) alongside or to replace their learning management system (LMS) to apply this approach.